aaronang/ddu/docs/analysis.md

 The density of `org.apache.commons.text.beta.similarity` is low for two reasons; (1) the number of components is _high_, and (2) all test cases are unit tests.
 This results in a sparse matrix.
 The more components a package contains, the more difficult it is to get a balanced density of `0.5`.
-Because the test suite for this package consists of unit tests only, the diversity and uniqueness are higher.
+Diversity is a forgiving metric but is relative lower than the other packages.
+The reason for this is that each class is covered by multiple unit tests, and therefore the activity matrix has _many_ test executions with identical activity.
 Although the diversity and uniqueness are _okay_, the DDU is still low due to the low normalized density.

 `org.apache.text.beta.translate` is tested by approximately 39 unit tests and 17 integration tests.